Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 September.
 Her earliest known surviving work, a drawing of an antique statue, is signed "Edmonia Lewis," and reproduced in The Indomitable Sprit of Edmonia Lewis.

 [January 1: Emancipation Proclamation declared slaves in rebelling states to be forever free.]

-February: Accused of stealing brushes and paints, then accused of stealing a picture frame.
+February.
+Accused of stealing brushes and paints, then accused of stealing a picture frame.
 Charges were quickly dismissed.
 However, Oberlin College denied Edmonia her final term and graduation.

 Frederick Douglass met Edmonia in Oberlin and advised her to go east.

-Encouraged by abolitionist sculptor William Brackett.
+Encouraged by abolitionist sculptor Edward A. Brackett.